kevin-harms/sycltrain/slides/sycltrain.md

         q.wait();
     }
 # Presenter Notes
-- lambda passed to submit() is by reference, what value is y?
+- lambda passed to submit() is by reference
 - sycl 4.8.2 indicates host code in submit should run before submit returns
+  - y should be 5

 ---
 # C++ Review - auto
 - The *auto* keyword replaces the type and allows the compiler to determine the type from the initializer
 - C/C++ is strongly typed, it's important to know types
 - Templated code makes for ugly types
-- *Never* use auto, leads to unreadable code
+- *Avoid* using auto, leads to code that may be hard to understand later as all types are obfuscated

 ##### Example type
     !c++